steinrue/EMSel/figures/README.md

 ## simulation subdirectory

-The subdirectory [simulation/](simulation/) contains scripts to generate the boxplots, strip plots, AUC plots, Q-Q plots, and confusion matrices found in Section 3.1 and 3.2.2 of the manuscript, as well as Figures S.1-S.17 and S.29A of the Supplementary Material.
+The subdirectory [simulation/](simulation/) contains scripts to generate the boxplots, strip plots, AUC plots, Q-Q plots, and confusion matrices found in Section 3.1 and 3.2.2 of the manuscript, as well as Figures S1.A-Q and S1.AC of the Supplementary Material.

 Detailed descriptions on how to run the scripts can be found in the subdirectory.

 ## gb_dataset subdirectory

-The subdirectory [gb_dataset/](gb_dataset/) contains scripts to generate all plots found in Section 3.2.3-3.2.5 of the manuscript, as well as Figures S.18-S.39 and Tables S.1-S.4 of the Supplementary Material.
-These plots _do_ require a VCF as input.
+The subdirectory [gb_dataset/](gb_dataset/) contains scripts to generate all plots found in Section 3.2.3-3.2.5 of the manuscript, as well as Figures S1.R-AM and Tables S1.A-S1.D of the Supplementary Material.

 Detailed descriptions on how to run the scripts can be found in the subdirectory.